mikecancode/original-hexagonal-rooms/readme.txt

 The most recent updates are as follows:

+(5/22/14)

+- Moved all initialize and brightness functions out of the color room classes and into the PuzzleRoom class to avoid repetition.
+- Moved SOME of the prompt functions out of their color room classes into the PuzzleRoom class - some of them are unique to their games so did not move those.

 (5/21/14)
 - Cleaned up the directory, including renaming the files more clearly and getting rid of unnecessary files.
 - Tested the game some more.